CryptoKage/DegenPets/docs/9-Appendices/Item_List.md

 | **QUANT**                   | Permanently unlocks one of four quants for the player's account.          | 150* $DGPT  | 90%*       | Essential for in-depth strategy analysis. |
 | **FORGE**                   | Permanently unlocks the Forge for the player's account.                   | 150* $DGPT  | 90%*       | Burn Gen1 Pets for Gen2 Pets with differant strategies. |

-*(More items or modules could be added in the future, such as temporary performance boosts, cosmetic item applicators, or sleep timer skips.)*